SACHSTech/careers-in-computer-science-ChloeCheungk12/README.md

 -Calculus & Vectors (MCV4U)
 -English (ENG4U)

-## description of first year program (courses) that you would take
+## Description of first year program (courses) that you would take
 Students will take first year calculus, 3-4 computer programming courses and two to three additonal half courses.
 ![pic1](https://user-images.githubusercontent.com/82913336/116168200-e5df7480-a6cf-11eb-8ab8-764feabeab91.png)
 ![Untitled drawing (31)](https://user-images.githubusercontent.com/82913336/116168331-23dc9880-a6d0-11eb-9dbf-d8980abf8d82.png)

-## the length of time to complete the degree or diploma for the course
+## The length of time to complete the degree or diploma for the course
 Computer Science at the Universty of Toronto is a four year program.
 ## Valuable experiential learning opportunities that make for a stronger job candidate
+* Build a portfolio and fill it with personal projects.
+Make a game that demonstrates technical skills
+* Run a blog regarding video games
+* Attend conventions regarding video game development.
+Network and find people who have already achieved your goals (connections turn into opportunity)